Solwen-ai/geo-web-app/README.md

 ## TODO
 1. awoo+阿物 use another separator
 1. Upload questions
-1. There should be only one ts typing
+1. ✅ There should be only one ts typing (RESOLVED - centralized in @geo-web-app/types)
 1. backend import should not include 'js'
 1. pnpm lock should be included in Dockerfile
 1. frontend .env should be assigned in docker-compose.yml